 When our Attorney general, Jeff Sessions told the pain community to take an Aspirin and tough it out; I hope he didn’t mean those living with cancer pain, A.S., CRPS, E.D.S. and many of the high pain chronic illnesses?
 I’m guessing that he must have meant that more for someone who strained their back by lifting a TV or a dresser that was too heavy?
 Maybe not?
 But that’s my guess.
 Along those same lines are “Complimentary Therapies”.
 In my personal opinion, if Acupuncture works for your kind of pain, that is great.
 If something called “grounding”, where walking barefoot and reconnecting with the earths energy can help your pain, thats wonderful too!
 Whatever works to diminish your pain, that’s what matters most.
 Insurance companies should be more than willing to pay for these complimentary therapies ahead of any major or minor invasive or noninvasive surgeries!
 There should be choices available to those who want and need them.
 But as much as mindfulness, guided imagery and “thinking your pain away”, are awesome ideas; I don’t think they generally help to curtail certain high levels of pain and pain illnesses.

 Medical cannabis is helping many chronic pain patients with nausea, physical withdrawal symptoms and chronic pain.
 The Marijuana Effective Drug Studies (MEDS) Act, introduced by U.S. Senator Orrin Hatch (R-UT).
 He has proposed a bill, (S.1803) to encourage scientific research on cannabis as an effective and safe medical treatment.
 We need to advocate for this bill because Medical cannabis can be helpful to some people who live with chronic conditions.
-The U.S. Pain Foundation along with the American Pain Society support this Act.
+The American Pain Society support this Act.

 We are fighting for a variety of methods to help those with high pain illnesses to deal with their pain.
 I’ve read that Kratom is another plant based fighter against chronic pain.
 These can be wonderful tools to help many persons.
 We need to keep fighting for many different methods to help with chronic pain, because we are all individuals and what works for one person, does not always work for another.
 Pain patients should be able to use whatever method of pain relief works for them because individual metabolisms vary.
 The therapies available to us, help many different kinds of chronic pain.
 Each method contains various medicinal qualities that work differently in each patient.
 It’s also true that one specific method of pain relief doesn’t help everyone.
 Nobody should be forced into taking or doing something that they don’t feel comfortable with.